LearningByExample/reactive-ms-example/README.md

   Then I should get a geo location
   And I should get the sunrise and sunset times
 ```
-To implemented this example we consume a couple of REST APIs.
+To implement this example we consume a couple of REST APIs.

 This example cover several topics: